 But is it enough?
 Probably not, and here’s why.

 If we think about it, the takeaway is clear.
 We in the aviation media should completely steer clear of covering any record attempts that are in any way age-related.
-And we’d be doing aviation a great service to spread the word to the mainstream media to do the same, in case they’ve forgotten the sad tale of Jessica Dubroff, and there’s every indication that they have.
+And we’d be doing aviation a great service to spread the word to the mainstream media to do the same, in case they’ve forgotten the sad tales of Haris Suleman and Jessica Dubroff, and there’s every indication that they have.